cvenghero/demo-repo2/README.md

 # changes for readme instruction

-1. Open up your index.html file
+1. Open up your index.html file for local development